 Applications are accepted during the open period from August - September.
 This program supports only selected doctoral students in mathematics who are in their last year of study.

 That is, applicants must not have received their doctoral degrees before the travel takes place, but must expect to receive it within twelve months of the JMM.

 Grants will only be awarded once.
 Any student that has previously received a Travel Grant for the JMM will not be eligible to receive another JMM Travel Grant.
-The application period is now closed.
-The deadline has passed and no further applications will be accepted at this time.
+The application period begins in late August; check back here at that time for updates about application information.